SyedAfrozPasha/Javascript/README.md

 6. What is Closure in javascript?
 7. What is `Splice` and `Slice` in javascript?
 8. What is `Map`, `Filter` and `Reduce` in javascript?
-9. What is AJAX?
-10. Difference between the `setInterval` and `setTimeout` in javascript?
+9. Difference between the `setInterval` and `setTimeout` in javascript?
-11. What is callback hell in javascript and How can it be avoided?
+10. What is callback hell in javascript and How can it be avoided?
-12. What is `module.export` in javascript?
+11. What is `module.export` in javascript?
-13. What is the `typeof` string, object and array in javascript?
+12. What is the `typeof` string, object and array in javascript?
+13. AJAX: What is AJAX?
+14. jQuery: List the different types of jQuery selectors?

 ### Coding Questions: